Wellington Athletics Coaching Built for Performance

-AIM – Athletes In Motion delivers high-performance athletics coaching in Wellington, NZ for sprint and middle-distance athletes preparing for local, national and international pathways.
+AIM – Athletes In Motion provides Wellington athletics coaching for sprint and middle-distance athletes preparing for school, club, and national competition.
+Our coaching focuses on structured mechanics, event-specific development, and race execution.

 AIM Performance Foundation (APF)